Transactional Analysis (TA): Overview, Examples, and Effectiveness

 Berne drew from Freud’s theory that the human psyche includes several components that interact to produce complex behaviors, beliefs, and emotions.
 He used his background as a psychoanalyst to build upon Freud’s philosophical concepts and developed the observable ego states of Child, Parent, and Adult, drawing from Freud’s concepts of the id, ego, and superego.1,4 Although Berne’s ego states do not directly correspond to Freud’s concepts, Berne believed that people assume these roles in certain contexts.2

 Berne also noted that human communication is complex and emphasized that nonverbal communication—gestures, vocal tone, eye contact, speech rhythms, body posture, and facial expressions—is as important and valid a method of communication as verbal communication.1 He believed that dysfunctional behavior occurs because of decisions people make during childhood that limit their social functioning in adulthood.
 These childhood decisions lead unconsciously to the creation of the life script, which governs how people subsequently live their lives.1

 A transactional stimulus refers to an interaction that a person initiates, usually verbally but sometimes using nonverbal cues.
-The other person’s reaction and reply is called a transactional response.1 Berne worked to identify the ego state from which clients interact with others in order to help the client access their life script, understand how they developed their worldview, and make changes as needed.5
+The other person’s reaction and reply is called a transactional response.1 Berne worked to identify the ego state from which clients interact with others to help them access their life scripts, understand how they developed their worldview, and make changes as needed.5

 Transactional Analysis and Ego States

-The core principle of TA is splitting the ego into three separate ego states.
-The three ego states correspond to people’s internal models of Parent, Child, and Adult.
+The core principle of TA is splitting the ego into three separate states.
+The three ego states correspond to people’s internal Parent, Child, and Adult models.

 Parent Ego State